BarbaraJoebstl/DEND/data_warehouse/Assignment_DWH_Redshift/README.md

 - If you want to do this via infrastructure as code, you can run `Assignment_DWH.ipynb`

 ### DATA
-Have a look at the provided data.
+Load the data from S3 into a dataframe, to see whats going on.
 ![Screenshot 2021-02-05 at 14 30 53](https://user-images.githubusercontent.com/6280553/107052680-db46ca80-67c5-11eb-93d5-bb849979c2bd.png)
 ![Screenshot 2021-02-05 at 14 31 40](https://user-images.githubusercontent.com/6280553/107052681-dbdf6100-67c5-11eb-82ba-f8e30ee1c66a.png)

-## Create Table Schemas
+## Table Schemas
 ![staging_tables](https://user-images.githubusercontent.com/6280553/107052684-dc77f780-67c5-11eb-87c8-c6ae72e4886f.png)
 ![Startschema](https://user-images.githubusercontent.com/6280553/107052686-dc77f780-67c5-11eb-9907-a33205460f4a.png)

 - `sql_queries.py` holds the `CREATE` statements for each of the tables shown above.
 - `create_tables.py` has `DROP` statementes implemented, so that we can reset the database and test our ETL pipeline.